pywbem/pywbemtools/design/pywbemclidesign.rst

   * xml - cim/xml output for cim objects and lists of cim objects
   * table - For at least properties of instances
   * json - output for cim objects and lists of cim objects.
 Uses cim rest fmt
+  * csv - Similar to table output except creates output that could be loaded into a spreadsheet.
   * NOTE that there may be more outputs. (ex. html)

 Required Packages